greglook/merkledag-server/README.md

 ## API Resources

 The REST API is divided into sets of resources.

+### Blocks

-First are the block routes, which let the client interact directly with raw block data:
+The block routes let clients interact directly with raw block data.

 ```
 GET    /blocks/       List blocks (with pagination)